zipvilization/Zipvilization/world/time/index.md

 A market can change price in seconds.

-A Holder can acquire territorial capacity in seconds.
+A Colonist can acquire territorial capacity in seconds.

-But Zipvilization is not trying to make every dimension of the world move at market speed.

-Because civilization requires something markets cannot create instantly:
+But civilization requires something that cannot be purchased instantly:

 **a past.**

-A Farm must have existed before it can have matured.
+A Farm must develop before it can have matured.

-A City must develop before its biological core can consolidate.
+A City must inherit what came before it.

-Higher structures must inherit something from what came before.
+Higher structures must accumulate development.

 Colonists must act before those actions can become history.